 Yes, but it is highly discouraged.
 This can be done and will work best if the high school and junior high have the same address but can be problematic if they do not.
 Here are some things to consider when deciding whether to combine high school and junior high events on one account.
 Opponents and spectators of junior high events will have a more difficult time finding the junior high events on the public scheduling interface (ArbiterLive).
 In addition, when your parents go to find the games listed in ArbiterLive they will have to know to search for the high school rather than the middle school to find their events and “Follow” the teams for which they want the schedule.
 In other states some schools combine high school and junior high accounts.
 However, this resulted in many more inquiries to their athletic department from opponents and fans, so they purchased a middle school account.
 Ultimately the decision is up to each high school.

 The OHSAA has negotiated a reduced cost for member junior high schools that want or require an account.
-This reduced cost is $110 per year.
+This reduced cost is $175 per year.
 The normal costs for a junior high account is approximately $225 per year and depends on the number of sports per school.
-So this is more than a 50% savings.

 myOHSAA and ArbiterGame are integrated so that some of the data entered in the Arbiter will be available for what is needed in myOHSAA.
 This includes the contest officials so they can be rated in myOHSAA.